 In the raw community, there are 2 main models of raw fed diets.
 You may come across a lot of debate in the community as the diets (even though both are raw) have differences.
 The divide in opinions is whether dogs are omnivores or carnivores.

 Let’s take a look at the two raw models and the differences between them.

 BARF (What a terrible acronym!) - Biologically appropriate raw food

-This model consists of a mix of not only meat and organs, but fruits and vegetables.
+This model consists of a mix of not only meat and organs but fruits and vegetables.
 (We will cover optimum balances for a complete meal in upcoming blogs)

 A BARF diet means to feed dogs what their evolutionary ancestors ate and to create healthy dogs that need little veterinary intervention throughout their lifespan.

-This model is prepared by dog owners or purchased from a ready created BARF company.
+This model is prepared by dog owners or purchased from a readily created BARF company.
 Some dog owners will choose to leave bones out of the food and feed separately, while others will grind up the bone in the food.

-For ready created BARF there are so many different companies to choose from, so you may wish to find one that suits your dogs needs.
+For ready created BARF there are so many different companies to choose from, so you may wish to find one that suits your dog's needs.